renovatebot/renovate/docs/usage/getting-started/running.md

 #### Docker images

 Renovate is also distributed as Docker images on Docker Hub (`renovate/renovate`) and GitHub container registry (`ghcr.io/renovatebot/renovate`).
-These Docker images work on all the platforms that Renovate supports.
+These Docker images work on all the hosting platforms that Renovate supports.

+You must run the Docker images in a `linux/amd64` container.
+We're working on `linux/arm64` container support.
+You can't run the Docker images on a Windows or macOS container.

+In general, you can run Renovate on Windows with global mode.

 There are two flavors: